-The myth that masturbation causes hair loss dates back to the 19th century when masturbation was blamed for everything from schizophrenia to blindness in order to make sure boys and men kept their hands still at night.
+The myth that masturbation causes hair loss dates back to the 19th century when masturbation was blamed for everything from schizophrenia to blindness, in order to make sure boys and men kept their hands still at night.

 All of these claims were debunked over time, including the hair loss claim, which completely lacks scientific evidence.
 However, in some distant corners of the web, these claims have survived until this day and often are based on pseudo-scientific facts.
 Let’s look at each of them.

-This claim argues that excessive masturbation takes precious protein away from your body through the semen discharge.
+This claim argues that excessive masturbation takes precious protein away from your body through semen discharge.
 The more you masturbate, the more protein is lost, and there won’t be enough protein available to maintain the health of your hair follicles.

 The hamburger example should make it very clear that it’s impossible for masturbation to cause a protein deficiency.

-In summary, we can say that masturbation, whether practiced occasionally or multiple times a day, does not cause or accelerate existing hair loss.
+In summary, we can say that masturbation, whether practiced occasionally or multiple times a day, does not cause or accelerate hair loss.
 In fact, it appears to have no effect on your hair at all.

 That said, excessive masturbation can have adverse effects, especially in combination with high-speed internet and the availability of 24/7 porn.
 The resulting overstimulation can lead to desensitization, decreased libido, erectile dysfunction and even depression.
 This has become increasingly evident over the past two decades.
 Young men in particular may suffer the effects of such neural overstimulation.
 If you are concerned about the frequency of your masturbation habit or find it increasingly difficult to get aroused, talk to a doctor or psychiatrist about it.

 Reviewed by Dr Roy Kedem, MD

 Information last reviewed 07/12/21